-Air Quality Question Information and Justification Is the project located in an area designated by the EPA as non-attainment or maintenance status for one or more of the National Ambient Air Quality Standards (NAAQS)?
-No, the project area is located in Putnum County, Florida which is designated by the EPA as in attainment for all NAAQS based on EPA's Greenbook.
-1 Will the construction activities produce emissions that exceed de minimis thresholds (tons per year)?
-No. Will mitigation measures be used to capture blowdown?
-(Blowdown refers to the venting of natural gas in current facilities, in order to begin rehabilitation, repair, or replacement activities).
-No. Will project proponent commit to reducing pressure on the segments/lines to be replaced, prior to venting?
-No. Estimate the current leak rate per mile based on the type of pipeline material.
-Based on mileage of replacement and new pipeline material, estimate the total reduction of natural gas leakage.
-The project involves six regulator stations, a farm tap and existing odorant equipment are being replaced.
-There is no pipeline replacement associated with this project.
+Air Quality Question Information and Justification Is the project located in an area designated by the EPA as non-attainment or maintenance status for one or more of the National Ambient Air Quality Standards (NAAQS) 1 ?
+No, the project area is located in Hart County, Georgia which is designated by the EPA as in attainment for all National Ambient Air Quality Standards (NAAQS) based on EPA's Greenbook.
+Will the construction activities produce emissions that exceed de minimis thresholds (tons per year)?
+No. Will mitigation measures be used to capture blowdown 2 ?
+Yes, Blowdown will be captured using cross-compression technology.
+Will project proponent commit to reducing pressure on the segments/lines to be replaced, prior to venting?
+N/A Estimate the current leak rate per mile based on the type of pipeline material.
+Based on mileage of The existing leak rate is estimated to be 4,945 kilograms (kg)/year(yr). replacement and new pipeline material, estimate the total reduction of natural gas leakage.
+Replacement of pipelines would result in a leak rate of approximately 67 kg/yr or a reduction of approximately 97,557 kg over a 20-yr timeframe.
 Is there any other information relevant to the project area or the proposed work as it pertains to Air Quality?
 No.